ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ### Valkey Service's FQDN

-Since the whole Forgejo setup will be deployed in the `forgejo` namespace, the absolute FQDN of the Valkey service will be this:
+Since the whole Forgejo setup will be deployed in the `forgejo` namespace, the absolute FQDN of the Valkey service is going to be this one:

 ~~~txt
 cache-valkey.forgejo.svc.homelab.cluster.